darksidelemm/cusf_predictor_wrapper/README.md

 $ cp pred ../../apps/
 ```

+A pre-compiled Windows binary of the predictor is available here: http://rfhead.net/horus/cusf_standalone_predictor.zip
+Use at your own risk!

 ## 3. Getting Wind Data
 The predictor binary uses a custom wind data format, extracted from NOAA's Global Forecast System wind models.
 The `get_wind_data.py` Python script pulls down and formats the relevant data from NOAA's [NOMADS](http://nomads.ncep.noaa.gov) server.